Guardianship, Not Ownership

 What This Means for You

-- For law firms: You gain confidence that this isn’t a vendor “selling features.”
-It’s a steward guarding integrity on your behalf.
+You gain confidence this isn’t a vendor “selling features.”
+It’s a steward guarding the gate that protects your bar cards, clients, and reputation.

 We don’t just invent.